Half Dome, Yosemite

 Where is Half Dome?

 Half Dome rises prominently over the valley floor of Yosemite National Park in Northern California.
 The formation can be seen from most viewpoints in Yosemite.
-Half Domed has been most famously painted and photographed from Tunnel View located just outside the Wawona Tunnel on Highway 41 (Wawona Road).
+Half Dome has been most famously painted and photographed from Tunnel View located just outside the Wawona Tunnel on Highway 41 (Wawona Road).

 How hard is the Half Dome hike?